rajeshhereforyou/eureka-server-demo/README.md

 Step 7: Once the sample Eureka client is up and running, it should register itself as client with your sample Eureka Server.

-### Now, if you are have a question on where can i see all the registered clients (with your sample Eureka server), hit the below URL
+### Now, if you have a question on where can i see all the registered clients (with your sample Eureka server), hit the below URL

 http://localhost:8761/eureka/apps